rossprogram/rossprogram.github.io/students/faq.md

 #### Do students bring/use bicycles?

-First-year students are not allowed to bring bicycles or skateboards.
+Students are not allowed to bring bicycles, scooters, skateboards, or similar items.

 ## Health Concerns

 #### Is a physical required?

-No. But we need to know of any existing medical conditions, so a health history is required.
+No. But we need to know of any existing medical conditions and current medications, so a health history is required.

 #### Do we need health insurance?